 Chromosomal Microarray Analysis

 Chromosomal microarray analysis (CMA) represents the gold standard for detecting 1p36 deletions.
-This sophisticated genetic test can identify:
+This sophisticated genetic test is performed by specialist clinical genetics laboratories with appropriate UKAS or CPA accreditation and can identify:

 Fluorescence In Situ Hybridisation (FISH)

 FISH testing may be employed as a targeted approach when 1p36 deletion syndrome is specifically suspected.
-This technique uses fluorescent probes to visualise specific chromosomal regions and can confirm the presence of deletions.
+This technique, performed by specialist genetics laboratories, uses fluorescent probes to visualise specific chromosomal regions and can confirm the presence of deletions.

 Karyotype Analysis